Credit cards have many benefits but it’s important to use them in the right way and ensure the one you have is right for your needs.

 Although having too much credit can negatively affect your credit score, having no credit history at all can also affect it.
 Fortunately, there are credit builder cards aimed at people looking to improve their credit ratings.

 These include the Capital One Classic which charges 34.94% (variable) and has a representative rate of 34.9% APR (variable)**.

 Pay off your balance in full every month and you should soon qualify for better deals.

-Otherwise, not only will you face penalty charges of at least £12, you will also compromise your credit score, making it more difficult to borrow in the future.
+If you miss a payment you’ll be charged a fee of at least £12 and this can also leave a mark on your credit score, making it more difficult to borrow in the future.

 7. Set up a direct debit

 While you may have the best possible intentions to pay your credit card bill by the due date, we all make mistakes and it can be easy to slip up.

 To avoid missing a payment and all the related disadvantages described above, it is therefore sensible to set up a direct debit to pay off at least the minimum amount each month.

 8. Use a credit card to spread the cost of a large purchase